Giant moth said to foretell doom spotted near Eastbourne

 Steve and his wife Maggie took the three inch (70mm) long critter they found to a friend who works as a pest controller, and he identified it.

-“It makes a horrendous noise, a scary squeaking noise,” said Mary, of St John’s Drive, Westham.
+“It makes a horrendous noise, a scary squeaking noise,” said Maggie, of St John’s Drive, Westham.

 They called the Sussex Moth Group and logged the sighting on their website.
 The couple, who run SPS Rubbish Clearance together, will release the moth at dusk where Steve found it.